 A little bit about me, I was born a singer-songwriter, grew up to become a filmmaker; and marry all the passion of my creativity into photography.
 I'm super detailed, purpose driven and a huge collaborator.
 I’ve been accused of being overly obsessed with the human condition and the need to uphold animals rights.
-I’d love nothing more than to just spend every minute of my day telling stories; through music, pictures and words.
+I’d love nothing more than to spend every minute of my day telling stories; through music, pictures and with words.

 My world is colored through the lens of my disabilities.
 I am a TBI (Traumatic Brain Injury) survivor.
 In my work, I capture differently because I am different.
 It's in this strange balance between "uniqueness" and plain old "different" where all the beauty lives.